I Was Wrong About How I Spend My Coding Time

 Ask any developer how they spend their day, and you'll hear: “Mostly debugging,” “Fixing other people's code,” or “Fighting with broken builds.”
 But when we analyzed actual coding patterns, the reality was starkly different.

-I spent less than 30 minutes per day debugging, yet it felt like hours.
+I spent less than 1 minute per day debugging, yet it felt like hours.
 This perception gap has serious consequences for career satisfaction, imposter syndrome, and burnout.

 Why Developers Misjudge Their Time: The Psychology